oliverphilcox/RascalC/docs/usage/tutorial_periodic.rst

 We present a basic example of the use of the RascalC code on a periodic dataset, such as the output of an N-body simulation.
 Here we'll restrict to a single-field analysis (using only a single set of tracer galaxies), but the multiple field case proceeds similarly.
 Our goal is to compute the covariance matrix of the monopole and quadrupole correlation functions :math:`\xi_0(r)` and :math:`\xi_2(r)`, as described in `Philcox & Eisenstein 2019 <https://arxiv.org/abs/1910.04764>`_.
 For this we will use the code in LEGENDRE mode.
 Detailed documentation for all functions is given in associated pages, as overviewed in the :doc:`getting-started` pages.
 Note that we here run the main code in the JACKKNIFE mode, and work in the RascalC installation directory for simplicity.

 An additional tutorial (:doc:`tutorial`) shows the usage of RascalC for an *aperiodic* dataset (e.g. a galaxy survey) in :math:`(r,\mu)` co-ordinates.
 This also includes descriptions of the shot-noise rescaling procedure used to incorporate non-Gaussianity in our covariances.
 In this tutorial, we will assume full Gaussianity, setting the shot-noise rescaling parameter to :math:`\alpha=1`.
-To include non-Gaussianity, we simply need to run RascalC in JACKKNIFE mode first to estimate :math:`\alpha` (as in :ref:`tutorial`), then run it in LEGENDRE mode, using the measured value of :math:`\alpha` in post-processing.
+To include non-Gaussianity, we simply need to run RascalC in JACKKNIFE mode first to estimate :math:`\alpha` (as in :doc:`tutorial`), then run it in LEGENDRE mode, using the measured value of :math:`\alpha` in post-processing.

 1) Pre-Processing
 ------------------